DreamOfTheRedChamber/leetcode/README.md

 #### Whiteboard coding pros and cons <a id="whiteboard-coding-pros-cons"></a>
 * Pros
-  * Every software engineer knows algorithms and data structures.
+  * Every software engineer knows algo and data structures.
 It provides a common domain for interviewers and interviewees to discuss.
   * Smart people will always be smart wherever they go.
 There are just too many candidates there and there needs a way to differentiate it.
-At least, whiteboard coding could reflect candidates' understanding of algorithms/data structures and communication skills.
+At least, whiteboard coding could reflect candidates' understanding of algo/data structures and communication skills.
   * Whiteboard coding advocates a good workflow for developing code.
 * Cons
-  * The most important capability for a software engineer is abstraction and skipping complexity.
-Algorithms questions are usually available in many online forums.
+  * The most important capability for a software engineer is abstraction and skipping complexity. algo questions are usually available in many online forums.
 Even if candidates could finish the problem in interview, it does not necessarily demonstrate the core perspective here.
 It might generate high false positives and false negatives.
-  * Finish algorithms in 20 min in a bug-free and clean way requires lots of practice.
-It does not only require interviewee to understand algorithms and data structures, but also really proficient in these, sometimes even remember pretty tricky test cases.
+  * Finish algo in 20 min in a bug-free and clean way requires lots of practice.
+It does not only require interviewee to understand algo and data structures, but also really proficient in these, sometimes even remember pretty tricky test cases.
   * The optimization process in algorithm questions is kind of over-optimization.
 In practice, only improve performance when necessary.
   * Stand and write code on whiteboard is really exhausting if lasting for 4-5 hours.

 ### Practice mindset <a id="practice-patterns"></a>
 #### Attitudes <a id="practice-attitudes"></a>
   * This might be the last time in my life that I spent so much time and efforts in algorithm questions.
 Next time when I hunt for jobs, either HRs will invite me or I will have far less time to prepare.
   * The way an engineer approach a algorithm problem can reflect their efficiency at work.
-Davinci starts from drawing eggs.
+  * Hiring system is broken.
+But currently there is no better way to do it.

 #### Tools<a id="practice-tools"></a>
   * Task planning: Use tags ( TO_START, TO_HURRY, TO_TEST ) to manage algorithm question status and prioritize important tasks
   * Feedbacks: Use git commit number per day as feedback for progress
   * Summarizing lessons: Use git commit message as a place to learn from mistakes and summarize lessons

-#### Strategies<a id="practice-habits"></a>
+#### Strategies<a id="practice-strategies"></a>
+  * Focus on recently popular, medium to hard questions.
-  * For hard problems, handle it as early as possible because my mind really needs time to digest it.
-Practice it repeatedly until it becomes part of my body and I could finish it within 20 minutes even while I am sleeping.
+  * Practice questions again and again until I could code it bugfree and fast even when I am sleeping.
   * For each category of problems, summarize common tricks/techniques used.

 #### Leetcode pros and cons <a id="leetcode-pros-cons"></a>